3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 -  connect to the given database schema and use its objects (tables, views, sequences, types etc.),

--  export data in both CityGML and KML/COLLADA formats,
+-  export data in CityGML, CityJSON and KML/COLLADA formats,

 -  generate database reports, query the index status and calculate envelopes.